-3.1 This policy is based on the Department for Education's (DfE's) statutory guidance Keeping Children safe in Education (2023) and Working Together to Safeguard Children (2018) and the Governance Handbook

-3.2 This policy is also based on the following legislation:

-- West Midlands Adults Safeguarding Policy & Procedures Nov 2019 - Care Act 2014 which introduced new responsibilities for Local Authorities and puts adult safeguarding on a statutory footing - Data Protection Act 2018 - Deprivation of Liberty Safeguards, which have been designed to provide appropriate safeguards for vulnerable people who have a mental disorder and lack the capacity to consent to the arrangements made for their care or treatment, and who may be deprived of their liberty in their best interests in order to protect them from harm - Disclosure and Barring Service 2013 which outlines criminal record checks and guidance for employers - Equality Act 2010 (including the Public Sector Equality Duty) - Human Rights Act (HRA) 1998 HRA sets out the fundamental rights and freedoms that everyone in the UK is entitled to and contains the Articles and protocols of the European Convention on Human Rights (ECHR) (the Convention) that are deemed to apply in the UK.
+- 3.1 This policy is based on the Department for Education's (DfE's) statutory guidance Keeping Children safe in Education (2024) and Working Together to Safeguard Children 2023 and the Governance Handbook - 3.2 This policy is also based on the following legislation: - Advice to schools and colleges on gangs and youth violence - Multi-agency policy & procedures for the protection of adults with care & support needs in the West Midlands April 2024 - Care Act 2014 which introduced new responsibilities for Local Authorities and puts adult safeguarding on a statutory footing - Data Protection Act 2018 - Deprivation of Liberty Safeguards, which have been designed to provide appropriate safeguards for vulnerable people who have a mental disorder and lack the capacity to consent to the arrangements made for their care or treatment, and who may be deprived of their liberty in their best interests in order to protect them from harm - Disclosure and Barring Service 2013 which outlines criminal record checks and guidance for employers - Equality Act 2010 (including the Public Sector Equality Duty) - Human Rights Act (HRA) 1998 HRA sets out the fundamental rights and freedoms that everyone in the UK is entitled to and contains the Articles and protocols of the European Convention on Human Rights (ECHR) (the Convention) that are deemed to apply in the UK.
 It compels public organisations to respect and protect an individual's human rights when they make individual decisions about them. - Mental Capacity Act 2005 whose general principle is that everybody has capacity unless it is proved otherwise, that they should be supported to make their own decisions, that anything done for or on behalf of people without capacity must be in their best interests and should be the least restrictive intervention - Mental Capacity Act Amendment Nov 2019.
 The Government consulted on replacing the DoLS in the Mental Capacity (Amendment) Bill in 2018, which passed into law in May 2019.
 Under the Mental Capacity (Amendment) Act 2019, the DoLS will be replaced by the Liberty Protection Safeguards (LPS).
 These were expected to take effect in Spring 2020 but have been delayed due to the COVID-19 pandemic - Modern Slavery Act 2015 - Policing and Crime Act 2017 - Protection of Freedoms Act 2012 - Safeguarding Vulnerable Groups Act 2006, which introduced the new Vetting and Barring Scheme and the role of the Independent Safeguarding Authority - Sexual Offences Act 2003, which introduced a number of new offences concerning adults at risk - Office of the Public Guardian Safeguarding Policy November 2015 (Updated Jan 2023)